novoalab/yeast_RNA_Mod/README.md

-# YEAST RIBOSOMAL RNA MODIFICATION ANALYSIS
+# Analysis of Direct RNA Sequencing of Yeast Ribosomal RNAs

-Analysis of Direct RNA Sequencing of Yeast Ribosomal RNA These scripts are used for the generation of results in the study below:
+These scripts were used for the generation of the results in the study:
-"Decoding ribosomal RNA modifications in translating and non-translating ribosomes at single molecule resolution"
+"Decoding ribosomal RNA modifications in translating and non-translating ribosomes at single molecule resolution" Begik O*, Lucas MC*, Ramirez JM, Milenkovic I, Cruciani S, Vieira HGS, Medina R, Liu H, Sas-Chen A, Mattick JS, Schwartz S and Novoa EM.  bioRxiv 2020. doi: https://doi.org/10.1101/2020.07.06.189969

 ## WHAT IS INCLUDED:

 - Scripts to process Nanopolish event align output files
 - Scripts to process EpiNano output files

 ## DATASETS ANALYZED USING THESE SCRIPTS: